Contrast-Security-OSS/docs/content/user/apps/Flow-map.md

 ## Application Architecture

-The **Application Architecture** section break down the **View**, **Presentation** and **Service** layers of the application's front end.
+The **Application Architecture** section break down the view, presentation and service layers of the application's front end.
 You can also see foundational information about the application, including the environments in which it's deployed, letter grade, vulnerability statuses and attack status.

 ### Layers